NSU-SU19CSE434S01/SU19CSE434_EshanBarua/README.md

 #Project 02
--[x] Setup selenium chrome webdriver for webtest.
+- [X] Setup selenium chrome webdriver for webtest.
--[x] Setup a website to test
+- [X] Setup a website to test.
 -[]